The Barn

 I also had them build a floor across the entire rear of the barn.

-Needless to say, the rear siding of the barn was not in very good condition!
+The rear siding of the barn was clearly not in very good condition!

 So I removed all of the siding.

-The view of the meadow from the inside of the barn was great!
+The view of the meadow from the inside of the barn was wonderful!

 First I had to cover the entire back of the barn with a house wrap to keep the rain and snow out.